yo-han/Traktable/README.md

 Traktable
 ========

 Trakt Scrobbler for iTunes/AppleTV.
 A version working on Lion, Mountain Lion and Mavericks can be found [here](http://w3f.nl/traktable/).
-Yosemity is not yet supported.
+Yosemite is not yet supported.

 ## Status and bugs